Society of Physics Students

 The local organization has been designated as an outstanding SPS Chapter by the national office, and has also won the Marsh White Award for community service.
 However, the main outcome of SPS is plenty of good times for the members.

-This year, the Mines SPS Chapter sent 3 members to collaborate with the CSU SPS Chapter in Fort Collins, Colorado, at CSU’s Little Shop of Physics.
-This was our second year working with them in what should become an annual partnership.
-Our members were able to experience physics outreach further away from our hometown of Golden, explore demonstration possibilities, and interact on a more intimate level with another SPS chapter.
+This year, the Mines SPS Chapter sent 10 members to collaborate with the CSU SPS Chapter in Fort Collins, Colorado, at CSU’s Little Shop of Physics.
+This was our third year working with them and continues to build what we hope will become an annual partnership.
+Our members were able to participate in physics outreach outside of Golden, see how another chapter approaches outreach events, and connect with fellow SPS members from another institution.
+It was a great opportunity to share ideas and learn from one another while helping inspire interest in physics.

 Devoted To Community Outreach

-Mitchell Elementary School in Golden, CO hosted it’s third annual STEM night where local organizations, many of them from Mines, sent demonstrations and volunteers to teach kids about different STEM subjects.
+Mitchell Elementary School in Golden, CO hosted it’s fourth annual STEM Night where local organizations, many of them from Mines, sent demonstrations and volunteers to teach kids about different STEM subjects.
 Our chapter brought interactive physics demos to share with students and their parents.
-This is our third year of attending, and we’re looking forward to future participation in what looks to be a solidifying tradition.
+We wanted to help foster an interest in physics among the students and encouraged them to ask questions and explore the demos themselves.
+This is our fourth year of attending, and the students were as engaged as ever in all of our demonstrations.

 Every year, the Society of Physics Students at Mines holds Fall Into Physics, formerly known as Haunted Physics Lab, and Spring Into Physics.